THE ROSE SAGA III

 Lianne Gennaco as the daughter, Selena, carried off the demands as young daughter and also successful adult lawyer.
 Her Act two scenes with Dolores were beautifully sung.
 Many times I sensed that people wanted to burst into applause at such moments.
 But the tone, mood and pace of the story held everyone rapt.- Matt Costello, OperaWire

 Soprano Lianne Gennaco and her lyric voice easily made the transition from waif to hard-bitten, though successful, attorney, in a surprisingly demanding role. - Richard Sasanow, BWWOperaWorld

-"Lyric sopranos Jessica Tyler Wright as the bitter Vera Donovan and Lianne Gennaco as Selena gave detailed, complex performances in roles much more emotionally demanding than the musical theater, operetta, and comic opera soubrettes listed on their program bios." - Eli Jacobson, Gay City News
+"Lyric soprano Lianne Gennaco as Selena gave a detailed, complex performance in a role much more emotionally demanding than the musical theater, operetta, and comic opera soubrettes listed on her program bio." - Eli Jacobson, Gay City News

 January 2017: Lianne joined a star-studded cast for New York City Opera's production of Candide under the direction of legendary Harold Prince.